zZedix/PasarGuard/README.md

 # Overview

-Marzban (the Persian word for "border guard" - pronounced /mærz'ban/) is a proxy management tool that provides a simple and easy-to-use user interface for managing hundreds of proxy accounts powered by [Xray-core](https://github.com/XTLS/Xray-core) and built using Python and Reactjs.
+PasarGuard (the Persian word for "border guard" - pronounced /mærz'ban/) is a proxy management tool that provides a simple and easy-to-use user interface for managing hundreds of proxy accounts powered by [Xray-core](https://github.com/XTLS/Xray-core) and built using Python and Reactjs.

-## Why using Marzban?
+## Why using PasarGuard?

-Marzban is user-friendly, feature-rich and reliable.
+PasarGuard is user-friendly, feature-rich and reliable.
 It lets you to create different proxies for your users without any complicated configuration.
 Using its built-in web UI, you are able to monitor, modify and limit users.

 ### Features

 -   Built-in **Web UI**
 -   Fully **REST API** backend
--   [**Multiple Nodes**](#Gozargah-node) support (for infrastructure distribution & scalability)
+-   [**Multiple Nodes**](#node) support (for infrastructure distribution & scalability)
 -   Supports protocols **Vmess**, **VLESS**, **Trojan** and **Shadowsocks**
 -   **Multi-protocol** for a single user
 -   **Multi-user** on a single inbound